EagletJhang/Codecademy-JavaScript/README.md

 =====================
 http://www.codecademy.com/

-It's TERRIBLE.
-I dropped it.
+I've been exposed to Javascript before.

+The course is TERRIBLE, so I dropped it.
+The order of teaching and learning is not proper for me, expecially for any beginner, I think.